debbiect246/recipe-app/README.md

 For each of the searches above a results page should show recipes which match the user specified criteria.

-Add Recipe page
+* Add Recipe page

-try to add a recipe by clicking on add recipe item in menu.
+Try to add a recipe by clicking on add recipe item in menu.
 List of fields should appear and user can type recipe details into each field.
 Some fields have drop down menus so that user can select correct item to input into field thus eliminating the possibility of making mistakes when entering the recipe details in these fields.

-Add recipe page:
+* Add recipe page:

 Go to the "Add recipe" page
 Type in details of recipe.
 Check that recipe appears in databases and that a new card has been created for it with details entered.